trinchan/slackbot/README.md

 Make sure you have [Incoming Webhooks](https://my.slack.com/services/new/incoming-webhook) enabled and you are using that integration token for your config.

+Each bot you make will respond to a corresponding [Slash Command](https://my.slack.com/services/new/slash-commands) and [Outgoing Webhook](https://gengo.slack.com/services/new/outgoing-webhook).

 For each slash command (including the default commands!), be sure to add a corresponding entry in [Slash Commands](https://my.slack.com/services/new/slash-commands) to POST to server:port/slack of your slackbot setup.
 Note no trailing slash after /slack.
+Also make sure to add server:port/slack_hook to your [Outgoing Webhook](https://gengo.slack.com/services/new/outgoing-webhook) integration.
+The bot will respond to commands of the form `/bot param param param` and `{trigger_word}: bot param param param` Your trigger word must end in a colon and space (e.g. `slackbot: `) and typing `slackbot: ping`) will trigger the Ping bot.

+TODO: Clean up trigger word logic and fix when realtime API released.

 Adding Bots
 ===========